johnedelbi/johnedelbi.github.io/planning/backlog.md

 ### Should-Haves

 - [ ] As a user I want to see the Navbar on the top right of the page
-  - _There's a navbar bar to navigate to the three pages_
+  - _There's a navbar bar to navigate to the other pages_

 ### Could-Haves

-- [ ] As a user I want to see email, telephone and location or where he study and
+- [ ] As a user I want to see email, telephone and address of city where he lives.
-- city where he lives.
-  - _There's John's social Media links under the forms_
+  - _There's John's social Media links under the forms and address_